-Applying IHO Variability Methodology® in the hospital settings demonstrated significant reductions in ED and hospital overcrowding and waiting times, mortality, hospital costs, etc. as well as improvements in patient and staff satisfaction.
+Applying IHO Variability Methodology® in the hospital, outpatient and primary care settings demonstrated significant improvement in operational efficiency, quality of care as well as improvements in patient and staff satisfaction.
 Learn more »

 The Institute for Healthcare Optimization’s approach to managing variability in healthcare delivery addresses some of the most intractable quality and safety issues such as readmissions, ED boarding and others.
 Learn more »